kohii/smoothcsv2/README.md

 > SmoothCSV 2.x is no longer maintained.

 > [!NOTE]
+> SmoothCSV 3.x is available at https://github.com/kohii/smoothcsv3.
-> I am currently working on [a new version of SmoothCSV](https://github.com/kohii/smoothcsv3).
-It will be a complete rewrite in web technologies (Tauri, TypeScript, Rust, etc.).
+> It is a complete rewrite in web technologies (Tauri, TypeScript, Rust, etc.).